 Where is the Dog Trainer College located?

 The College is located 5 miles north of Spencer, Indiana.
 Lodging is available for those outside the immediate area.
 The College is situated in a rural setting, which is advantageous to the many different types of training we offer.
-Off-site locations may be employed as needed, especially for those needing additional tracking/trailing and patrol experience.
+Off-site locations are employed as needed, especially for those needing additional tracking/trailing, service dog, and/or K9 patrol experience.

 Does the College offer financing?